WICG/turtledove/FLEDGE.md

 let fetchResponse = await fetch("https://seller.com/signals", {adAuctionHeaders: true});
 ```

-The browser will make the request as in a normal (optionless) fetch call, with the exception that the request will also include a request header, `Sec-Ad-Auction-Fetch: ?1`.
+The browser will make the request it would without `{adAuctionHeaders: true}`, with the exception that the request will also include a request header, `Sec-Ad-Auction-Fetch: ?1`.
 This header indicates to the server that any `Ad-Auction-Signals` response header from the server will only be loaded in auctions via `directFromSellerSignalsHeaderAdSlot` (this is analogous to the guarantees of `X-FLEDGE-Auction-Only` and `Sec-Fetch-Dest: webbundle` from the [subresource bundle version](#251-using-subresource-bundles) -- scripts on the page cannot set the `Sec-Ad-Auction-Fetch: ?1` request header without using the `{adAuctionHeaders: true}` option).

 The value of the Ad-Auction-Signals header should be JSON formatted, with the following schema: